freifunk-berlin/firmware/README.md

 ### Build Prerequisites

-Please take a look at the [openWrt documentation](http://wiki.openwrt.org/doc/howto/buildroot.exigence#examples.of.package.installations) for a complete and uptodate list of packages for your operating system.
+Please take a look at the [OpenWrt documentation](http://wiki.openwrt.org/doc/howto/buildroot.exigence#examples.of.package.installations) for a complete and uptodate list of packages for your operating system.
 Make sure the list contains `quilt`.
 We use it for patch management.